luk27official/NSWI130/README.md

 - Martin Čorovčák
 - Nicol Čačalová

-For more information about the project, go to the docs folder.
+For more information about the project, go to the `docs` folder.
+`Structurizr` folder contains the current C4 model.